-- Two sites in Rutland have permission for the recycling of inert construction, demolition and excavation (CD&E) waste to produce recycled aggregate. - The total capacity of these sites is approximately 0.13 Mtpa, of which 0.02 Mtpa is permanent and 0.11 Mtpa is temporary. - Rutland does not have any sites for the production of secondary aggregates. - An annual provision rate for recycled aggregate is not identified due to a lack of available local sales data.
+- One site in Rutland has permission for the recycling of inert construction, demolition and excavation (CD&E) waste to produce recycled aggregate.
+Located within a quarry, it is a temporary facility with a capacity of 0.11 Mtpa. - Rutland does not have any sites for the production of secondary aggregates. - An annual provision rate for recycled aggregate is not identified due to a lack of available local sales data.
 There is also no requirement to do so.